 1. When is injuring/obstructing a utility, electrical, or telephone line a crime?

-- the defendant did so maliciously.1
+- you did so maliciously.1

-- intentionally does a wrongful act, or
+- intentionally do a wrongful act, or

 2. What are some common defenses?